IRTSA-SoftwareProject/IRTSA-Server/readme.md

 ## Installation Instructions

-To setup the server follow the instructions for either a RPI 3/3B+ or Virtual Machine depending on your test environment
+To setup the server follow the instructions for either a RPI 3/3B+ or Virtual Machine depending on your test environment.
+*(Note: RPI 3B+ requires 5v 1.0A to power the device without errors occuring)*

 ### Raspberry Pi 3/3B+ Setup